arpringle/MusicBench/readme.md

 ## MusicBench
 MusicBench is a free-and-open-source digital audio workstation (DAW).

-It is written in C++, and uses the GTK user interface library, as well as the GStreamer multimedia library.
+It is written in C, and uses the GTK user interface library, as well as the GStreamer multimedia library.

 The app has several design goals, the first being ease-of-use.
 While many DAWs are difficult to use due to the sheer number of features, a novice should be able to use MusicBench without checking documentation.